dfinity/portal/docs/references/ic-interface-spec.md

 The `transform` function may, for example, transform the body in any way, add or remove headers, modify headers, etc. The maximal number of bytes representing the response produced by the `transform` function is `2MB` (`2,000,000B`).
 Note that the number of bytes representing the response produced by the `transform` function includes the serialization overhead of the encoding produced by the canister.

-When the transform function is invoked by the system due to a canister HTTP request, the caller's identity is the principal of the management canister.
+When the transform function is invoked by the system due to a canister HTTP request, the caller's identity is the principal of the management canister if the canister making the canister HTTP request is the same as the canister exposing the transform function, otherwise the caller's identity is the principal of the canister making the canister HTTP request.
 This information can be used by developers to implement access control mechanism for this function.

 The following additional limits apply to HTTP requests and HTTP responses from the remote sever: